joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 *The moral of the story*: There is no unique correspondence between the physical states of the system and the states of the Turing machine.
-Moreover, a machine could have been computing at some point in the past even if at the time I did not understand what its encoding is.
+Moreover, a machine could have been computing at some point in the past even if at the time I did not understand what its encoding was.

 ## Thought Experiment № 6